grafana/loki/docs/operations.md

 Check out our [Loki mixin](../production/loki-mixin) for a set of dashboards, recording rules, and alerts.
 These give you a comprehensive package on how to monitor Loki in production.

-For more information about mixins, take a look at the [Kubernetes mixins project](https://github.com/kubernetes-monitoring/kubernetes-mixin).
+For more information about mixins, take a look at the [mixins project docs](https://github.com/monitoring-mixins/docs).

 ## Scalability